patrickhladun/remote-forge/README.md

 Remote Forge uses three environments: Development, Staging, and Production.

+For this project, I have split the settings into three separate files.
+However, this approach does not resonate with me, and for the next project, I will not use this method.
+After learning more, I feel there are no significant benefits to this approach at this stage, as it only creates duplication for staging and production environments.
+I have created a User Story to switch back to a single settings.py file and use if statements and environment variables to create environment-specific settings.

 #### Development

 For local development, Django uses SQLite3 for simplicity and ease of setup.
 The development settings are optimized for debugging and rapid iteration.